 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
 Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
 Additional information is available.

-The standard cost of attendance (COA) is based on full-time enrollment for the academic year (fall and spring terms).
+The Cost of Attendance (COA) is based on full-time enrollment for the academic year (fall and spring terms).
 Costs will vary according to your residency and enrollment status.
 Your actual costs will depend on personal lifestyle choices, as well as your academic program and coursework.

-The Cost Sheet will give you a breakdown of tuition, fees, housing, and meal plans per term.
+The Cost Sheet will give you a breakdown of the costs of tuition, fees, housing, and meal plans per term.

 |Tuition*||Required fees*||Room*||Board*||Books & supplies||Transportation||Personal/misc.||Loan fees||Total|